kdj0c/onepagepoints/README.md

 # Files details

  * onepagepoints.py : library to calculate individual cost of weapons/units, also a main() to do unit tests
- * onepagebatch.py : script which read each faction .json files (equipments.json, units.json, upgrades.json), and generate units.csv and upgrades.csv which will be integrated into Latex to generate the pdf table.
+ * onepagebatch.py : script which read each faction .json files (equipments.json, units.json, upgrades.json), and generate units.tex and upgrades.tex which will be integrated into Latex to generate the pdf table.
  * indentjson.py : script to indent and force format for all .json files.
  * generate_faction.py : script that is only used once to create a new faction
  * testpoints.py : a small pytest script, I didn't put much unit test here.
 It can be used to check for regression.